Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: System Model and Problem Formulation

 The problem at hand is large in scale and complexity, thereby necessitating the development of a distributed algorithm to solve it efficiently.
-To enable distributed computation, the original centralized formulation presented in \eqref{eq:Original_Problem} must first be transformed into an equivalent distributed formulation to which a distributed optimization method can be applied.
+To enable distributed computation, the original centralized formulation presented in \eqref{eq:Original_Problem} must first be transformed into a distributed formulation to which a distributed optimization method can be applied.
 The key objective of this reformulation is to enable parallel decomposition, whereby the problem is structured in a way that enforces per-BS constraints.
 This structure allows the overall problem to be divided and solved across multiple BSs simultaneously.
 In the subsequent section, we focus on this transformation process, aiming to recast the original problem \eqref{eq:Original_Problem} into a distributed format suitable for distributed implementation.
+Although the proposed distributed algorithm is general and applicable to any multi-BS deployment, its advantages become particularly pronounced in cell-free architectures, where each BS serves all UEs simultaneously, resulting in a larger optimization dimension and requiring tight coordination across BSs.